WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 If set, no connectinfo will be written to the installationroot.
 This allows you to run a secondary WebHare installation from the same tree without confusing your text editor.

+## WEBHARE_DEFAULT_IMAGE_FORMAT
+Override the default image format.
+Should be 'keep', 'image/webp' or 'image/avif'.
+This is a temporary environment variable to allow CI against different image format settings

 ### WEBHARE_PGBIN
 Override the PostgreSQL binaries directory